 Cohort analysis is unlike most other customer segmentation techniques in that it typically uses a time-based element.
 It’s typically used to segment customers into groups, or cohorts, based on their acquisition date so that their behaviour can be examined over time.

-For example, segmentation looks at customers at a given point in time, such as their current RFM score, but cohort analysis looks at a given metric at multiple points in time, allowing you to see how their behaviour changes.
+For example, segmentation looks at customers at a given point in time, such as their current [RFM score] (/data-science/how-to-assign-rfm-scores-with-quantile-based-discretization).
+However, unlike the RFM model cohort analysis looks at a given metric at multiple points in time, allowing you to see how their behaviour changes.

 While cohort analysis can be performed across the whole customer-base, it’s most powerful when it is combined with another segment or categorical variable so the behaviour of multiple cohorts can be compared.